 After eating the fruit, the new creation is mixed, a shining light (eyes opened) that will soon turn toward tragedy.
 Eve and Adam’s soul development will come forth not under God’s order of events but under Satan’s.
 It will now contain the duplicity of Satan-mindedness, much like the mixed fruit itself.
 Spiritual insight has become lost, and trial and error take its place.
 A new self has suddenly been created and moves along a different thread.
 The spirit within must now labor to affect conditions or deliver solutions through the stumbling block, this newly created self.

 Gen. 3.5-6 “…ye shall be as gods, knowing good and evil.”
 Gen. 3.5-6 assaults Ex.
 20.2, “Ye shall have no other gods before me.”
-This subtle plot will incorporate Eve and her progeny into an unending uprising controlled by this new god-self.
+This subtle plot will incorporate Eve and her progeny into an unending uprising at the mercy of this new god-self.

 Satan intimates that God has withheld knowledge, that Adam and Eve are ‘not knowing.’
 Eve’s desire grows, and by Eve the fruit is finally pronounced “good,” to wit she partakes.
 She does not wait; the allegory suggests that her newly formed reasoning power (after Satan) now guides her.
 The will of the spirit is no longer considered.